 St. Patrick’s Day is celebrated throughout Ireland in all of the major towns and cities across the island of Ireland.

-Traditionally, people would begin the 17th of March by attending mass for St. Patrick.
-It was custom to wear shamrock and green clothing for the day.
+Traditionally, people would begin on 17 March by attending mass for St. Patrick.
+It was customary to wear shamrock and green clothing for the day.
 After mass, a parade would take place on the main street.
-Marching bands, Irish dancers, humorous floats and even an appearance from Saint Patrick formed the usual activities of the parade.
+Marching bands, Irish dancers, humorous floats and even an appearance from Saint Patrick formed the usual parade activities.

-The evening would be spent celebrating in the pub with friends and family, with a bit of traditional Irish music and a few pints of Guinness.
+The evening would be spent celebrating in the pub with friends and family, listening to traditional Irish music and drinking a few pints of Guinness.
 It was tradition to ‘wet the shamrock’, which meant getting a drink in the pub.

-Most of these Saint Patrick day traditions are still celebrated around the world today.
+Most of these Saint Patrick’s Day traditions are still celebrated worldwide today.

 #11.
 Puck Fair – Traditional Irish Festivals